The Ultimate Guide to Visiting Arthur, ILBy Bailiegh Basham · April 20, 2021

 Arthur is known for its events themed around collecting antiques, providing family fun for the whole weekend.
 Usually the first weekend in March and the second week of November, two Primitive Shows - "Homesteaders on the Prairie" and "Gathering on the Prairie" - offer antique findings with plenty to see and do.

 The Arthur Cheese Festival occurs every year over Labor Day weekend.
 Arthur invites tens of thousands of people to celebrate downtown with a festival full of food, games, crafts, races, entertainment, and of course, cheese!
-When you visit, you get the chance to win a national title at the National Cheese Eating Championships or a world title in the International Cheese Curling Championships.
+When you visit, you get the chance to win a national title at the National Cheese Eating Championships or a world title at the International Cheese Curling Championships.

 Beginning in the early 40s as one of the first Merchants Sidewalk Sales Day, Arthur’s “Strawberry Jam” Festival continued the tradition of a small town, early summer special weekend.
 You’ll find craft booths, vendors, food, and games for the whole family.
 Be sure to stop by the main tent for strawberry giveaways!